gbif/ppt-template/README.md

-# Instructions

-## Files and contents
-In the root folder you will find the [template file (.potx)](https://github.com/gbif/ppt-template/blob/master/GBIF-2023.potx) This is the file you should use to create or to adapt previous presentations into the new format.

-Inside [/ppt-template/toolkit](https://github.com/gbif/ppt-template/tree/master/toolkit) you'll find different presentations with examples and ready to use resources like icons, charts, tables, iconographics, and collages.

-There is also a [fonts folder](https://github.com/gbif/ppt-template/tree/master/fonts) where you can find the fonts used in the template in case PowerPoint is not including them correctly.

-## How to use this template?
-1. Download and open the [template file](https://github.com/gbif/ppt-template/blob/master/GBIF-2023.potx) to start
-2. Explore the [toolkit](https://github.com/gbif/ppt-template/blob/master/GBIF-2023.potx) presentations and copy any slides you need into you presentation.
-3. Make a beautiful presentation!

 # GBIF PowerPoint Template

 Welcome to the GBIF PowerPoint template repository.
 This template is designed to help GBIF staff, partners, and stakeholders create visually appealing and consistent presentations.